daniel-keogh/graph-theory/README.md

 | `+` | One-or-more occurrences of a character. | ![plus] |
 | `*` | Zero-or-more occurrences of a character. | ![kleene] |

-\* NFA fragment diagrams taken from [these slides](https://github.com/ianmcloughlin/slides-thompson/blob/master/slides.pdf) on thompson's construction.
+\* NFA fragment diagrams taken from [these slides](https://github.com/ianmcloughlin/slides-thompson/blob/master/slides.pdf) on Thompson's Construction.

 ## Running